adrienaury/owl/README.md

 # Owl

-Owl is a set of tools to manage realms of units, users and groups.
+Owl is a platform agnostic set of tools to manage realms of units, users and groups.

 ## Concepts

+Owl is very opiniated on how to manage user accounts, but it is also highly customizable.

+Only 4 types of object are manipulated.

 Each object has a unique identifier and a set of prefefined properties that can be multivalued.
 Additional properties can be configured.